-Option Description SmartGuard If you want to create virtual machine snapshots automatically, select SmartGuard > Details and specify how often snapshots are made, how many snapshots are stored, and whether you want to be notified before a new snapshot is created.
-Do not back up with Time Machine By default, Time Machine automatically backs up your virtual machine together with macOS files.
-Select this option if you back up your virtual machine some other way and want to exclude it from Time Machine backups.
+Option Description SmartGuard If you want to create virtual machine snapshots automatically, select SmartGuard > Details and specify the details (p.
+115) - how often snapshots are made, how many snapshots are stored, and whether you want to be notified before a new snapshot is created.
+Time Machine Preferences By default, Time Machine automatically backs up your virtual machine together with macOS files.
+To exclude the virtual machine from Time Machine backups, open the Time Machine preferences and add your virtual machine to the exclusion list.
+If you later need to back up your virtual machine again, open the Time Machine preferences and remove the virtual machine from the exclusion list.
 Install Acronis True Image Use this option to install Acronis True Image and back up both your Mac and virtual machines.